telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

     }

 > **Important**
+>
-> Use View Model objects in order to flatten your data, reduce the number of serialized properties or avoid circular reference serializaton exceptions.
+> To flatten your data, use View Model objects, reduce the number of serialized properties, or avoid circular reference serializaton exceptions.

-### How Do I Avoid Circular Reference Exceptions?
+### How to Avoid Circular Reference Exceptions?

-The JavaScriptSerializer class will throw an exception if the serialized object contains circular references.
-To avoid that use a View Model and exclude the properties which create the circular references.
+The `JavaScriptSerializer` class throws an exception if the serialized object contains circular references.
+To avoid this, use a View Model and exclude the properties which create the circular references.

+The example below demonstrates how to avoid circular references.

-###### Example - avoid circular references
+###### Example

-    // Models
+    //Models.
     public class Order
     {
         public int OrderID { get; set; }

-        // This property creates a circular reference because the Customer class
+        //This property creates a circular reference because of the Customer class.
-        // refers to the Order class via the Orders property public Customer Customer { get; set; }
+        //Refers to the Order class through the Orders property. public Customer Customer { get; set; }
     }